Attracting Butterflies

 Landscaping with Florida’s native wildflowers and plants provides refuge for birds, bees and butterflies while creating “habitat highways” through urban settings.

-Florida butterflies use a variety of wildflowers, shrubs and trees as host plants.
+Butterflies use a variety of wildflowers, shrubs and trees as host plants.
 And they need an abundance of nectar for food throughout their life span.
-Planting Florida native wildflowers will attract butterflies and add seasonal beauty to your garden!
+Planting Florida native wildflowers will add seasonal beauty to your garden and attract butterflies by providing the vital resources they need.

 Follow these simple steps to establish a Florida native butterfly garden: